AMReX-Codes/amrex/Docs/source/visualization/advanced.rst

     my_field = my_grid['raw', 'Ex_fp'].squeeze().v

 For a 2D plotfile, ``my_field`` has shape ``(nx,nz,2)``.
 The last component stands for the two values on the edges of each cell for the electric field, due to field staggering.
+Numpy function ``squeeze`` removes empty components.
+While ``yt`` arrays are unit-aware, it is sometimes useful to extract the data into unitless numpy arrays.
+This is achieved with ``.v``.
 In the case of ``Ex_fp``, the staggering is on direction ``x``, so that ``my_field[:,:-1,1] == my_field[:,1:,0]``.